cerovina/cerovina/README.md

 - Photo and video editing
 - Familiar with Node

-### ⚡ Fun fact: As a geek I'm also into board games and I train fencing
+### ⚡ I'm also into board games and I train fencing